cs1302uga/cs1302-gallery/README.md

        /* problematic code here */
    };
    Thread t = new Thread(r);
+   t.setDaemon(true);
    t.start();
    ```
+   The call to `t.setDaemon(true)` causes this thread to terminate prematurely
+   if the main JavaFx thread terminates first.
    After the call to `t.start()`, both the exising JavaFX thread and the
    newly created thread are executing concurrently.
 You cannot assume
    that statements in either thread execute in any predetermined order.